NoAchache/fast_sklearn_testing/README.md

 # Fast Sklearn ML Testing
-Quickly test the performance of different models on your structured/labelled data for classification or regression.
+Quickly test the performance of different models on your structured data for classification or regression.
 - Try different models
 - Cross validate, hyperoptimize and get performance on validation and test sets
 - Different metrics/plots (mix of sklearn and custom metrics/plots) specific to each task (binary-classification, multi-classification, regression)
-- Easily add new models, metrics or plots.
+- Easily add new models, metrics or plots

 ## Installation